-Approved 10/19/95; updated 2/24/00, 3/22/01; edited 6/27/04; updated 4/28/21
+Approved 10/19/95; updated 2/24/00, 3/22/01; edited 6/27/04; updated 4/28/21; updated 10/25/23; updated 11/29/23

-Upon recommendation of the department or school where the student is enrolled and with the approval of the Graduate School, a student may present a maximum of twelve semester hours of graduate credit from another college or university that is accredited by the appropriate regional accrediting association for use in meeting the requirements of the degree.
-Credits more than six years old at the time of first registration into a degree program are not transferable from other institutions.
-Transfer credit may not be used in meeting the minimum number of 400-level credit hours required for the degree.
-The work must not form part of a degree program elsewhere.
+Upon recommendation of the department or school where the student is enrolled and with the approval of the Graduate School, a student may present a maximum of twelve semester hours or 33% of graduate credit coursework, whichever is higher, from another college or university that is accredited by the appropriate regional accrediting association for use in meeting the requirements of the degree.
+The work may be part of another graduate degree program.
 Under special circumstances, the Graduate School may allow a student to present a larger number of credits if recommended by the department or school.
 A student who plans to take work elsewhere should obtain prior approval indicating that the course or courses are appropriate to the student's curriculum at Illinois State University.
 Correspondence courses and independent studies are not accepted toward a degree.